Topic

 This Framework is focused on the commercialization of research knowledge created at an academic institution, but it is important to recognize that commercialization is one of many approaches to knowledge mobilization and impact.
 Numerous research outputs across disciplines spanning the life sciences, social sciences, humanities, physical sciences, education, arts and culture and beyond may not be suited, nor intended, for commercialization but inform new policies and practices, improve sustainability, elevate our quality of life, and enrich society in countless ways.
 U of T is known for its vibrant culture of innovation, research partnerships, and a multitude of collaborations with public- and private-sector organizations.
 International rankings place the institution among the top universities in the world and as a North American leader in the number of new intellectual property (IP)-based startups, invention disclosures, and licenses.

-The university is also embarking on the creation the country’s largest university-based innovation node.
-Through a $100-million investment and the largest gift ever to the Canadian innovation sector, the university is constructing the Schwartz Reisman Innovation Complex, a 750,000-square-foot facility that will anchor U of T’s unique cluster of world-leading artificial intelligence scientists and biomedical experts, our world-class entrepreneurship network, and the country’s largest concentration of student- and faculty-led startups.
+The University is also embarking on the creation the country’s largest university-based innovation facility.
+Through a $100-million investment and the largest gift ever to the Canadian innovation sector, the university constructed phase one of the Schwartz Reisman Innovation Campus, which will anchor Canada’s leading artificial intelligence (AI), biomedical and bioengineering research and innovation clusters.
+This facility is located next to Canada’s leading hospitals, the seat of the Government of Ontario and the MaRS Discovery District—at the heart of one of the world’s leading commercialization districts and Canada’s fastest-growing innovation ecosystem.

 VPRI Role